Prateeksingchn/DSA-JAVA/assignments/02-first-java.md

 ## Questions

 # 1. Check Even or Odd
-Quest- Write a program to print whether a number is even or odd, also take input from the user.
+Ques- Write a program to print whether a number is even or odd, also take input from the user.

 ```Java
 package com.prateek;